cowfish813/SF-AQI/README.md

   }));
 ```

 "fetch" returns a promise that I can extract additonal data from including forecasts, current AQI and its associated information like ozone, PM2.5, PM10, bugs, and sensor location.
 I constructed the functional widget entirely with CSS and promises for smoother load times.
-The application is able to call this function every 5 minutes and update without having to reload the entire widget.
+The application is able to call this function every 5 minutes and update without having to reload the widget or entire webpage.